greiman/ChibiOS-Arduino/readme.txt

-Please try the newer version of ChibiOS/RT in the ChRT repository.
+Please try the newer version of ChibiOS/RT in the ChRt repository.

 It is version 4.0.0 of the ChibiOS/RT kernel from version 17.6 of ChibiOS.